Employees are Entitled to Paid Sick Leave in New Jersey

-The New Jersey Earned Sick Leave Law went into effect in October 2018, and employers must comply.
+The New Jersey Earned Sick Leave Law went into effect in October 2018, and all employers must comply.
 The new law applies to all New Jersey businesses, no matter how large and how many they employ.
 Many workers who were not able to take sick leave in the past will now be able to accrue sick leave.
-Even businesses that are headquartered outside of New Jersey will have to provide sick leave to those workers employed in the state.
+Under this law, even businesses that are headquartered outside of New Jersey will have to provide sick leave to those workers employed in the state.

 Although the Earned Sick Leave Law will apply to most New Jersey employees, there are a few exceptions.
 These include: